Block and Brace: Best Practices To Secure Cargo on Trailers

 To block and brace a container properly, keep these three elements in mind.

-• Even weight distribution: When loading the container, ensure that the weight is supported evenly across the cargo floor.
+• Even Weight Distribution: When loading the container, ensure that the weight is supported evenly across the cargo floor.
 This prevents lopsidedness.

-• Fore and aft bracing: The use of chock blocks or specially designed 2x4s will brace the cargo to further combat load shifting.
+• Fore and Aft Bracing: The use of chock blocks or specially designed 2x4s will brace the cargo to further combat load shifting.

 Using the correct block and brace method is especially important for shipping containers traveling by rail.
 This is due to a gentle but persistent vibration during transit, which increases the likelihood of cargo shifting.
-Proper blocking and bracing of the container prevents damage during drayage, transit to distribution centers, and the final mile.

 How USA Truckload Shipping Can Help